What would your ushers do if they picked up the offering plates and found them stuck together?

 Finally, his prayers were answered, and the two ushers got the plates loose.
 When they did, the praying usher abruptly stopped, and they took up the offering.

 Sometimes things get stuck in church and our spiritual lives.
 We can get stuck in a rut, doing the same old things the same old way and getting the same old results.
 If you want to grow spiritually, you cannot stay in the same place all the time.
 Get unstuck.
 Move up to the next level.
 If you’re not reading the Bible, start a simple plan such as a chapter a day.
 If you’re not praying, set aside a time in the morning or evening to pray.
 If you don’t know how to pray, use the prayers of the Bible like the Lord’s Prayer and the Psalms.
 If you’re not serving, ask your pastor how you can help your church.
 And if you’re stuck giving the same dollar a week in the offering plate, raise your level of commitment.
-The Bible says, “But just as you excel in everything— in faith, in speech, in knowledge...see that you also excel in this grace of giving” (2 Corinthians 8:7, NIV).
+The Bible says, “Since you excel in so many ways ...
+I want you to excel also in this gracious act of giving” (2 Corinthians 8:7, NLT).